En Vogue: 2004–2008: Soul Flower and impromptu reunion

 With Bennett, the trio began work on their sixth album Soul Flower.
 Produced by Ellis and Herron, it was made independently through their own label Funkigirl Records as well as Foster and McElory's 33rd Street Records, and distribution was handled through an outside deal with Bayside Entertainment.
-Released to mixed reviews from critics, who noted its mellower tone, the album failed to chart on the Billboard 200, but reached number 47 on the Top R&B/Hip-Hop Albums and number 15 on the Independent Albums charts.
+Released to mixed reviews from critics, who noted its mellower tone, the album failed to chart on the Billboard 200, but reached No. 47 on the Top R&B/Hip-Hop Albums and No. 15 on the Independent Albums charts.
 Its two singles, "Losin' My Mind" and "Ooh Boy", reached the top 40 on Billboard's Adult R&B Songs chart.
 During the latter part of 2004, En Vogue traveled three months in Europe as part of the Night of the Proms concerts series, with Jones rejoining the group to fill the place of Herron, who went on maternity leave.
 The Ellis/Bennett/Jones performing incarnation of the group headlined Lifetime's fifth annual WomenRock! alongside Blondie, Angie Stone, and several others.
 Performing several of their hits, co-headliner Kelly Clarkson joined them for a rendition of "Free Your Mind."

 In 2005, Herron and Robinson rejoined En Vogue, and Bennett withdrew from the group.
 The original four signed with one of the industry's largest management firms, the Firm Management Group, and began soliciting material for a new studio album which was expected to be released through Los Angeles-based Movemakers and Funkigirl Records.
 That September, the band joined Salt-N-Pepa for their first joint public performance of their 1994 single "Whatta Man" at VH1 Hip Hop Honors, and briefly toured together.
 The quartet also collaborated with Stevie Wonder and Prince on the backing vocals and music video for "So What the Fuss" from Wonder's 2005 A Time to Love album, which received a Grammy nomination at the 48th award ceremony in 2006.

 After failing to agree on business terms, Robinson once again chose to defect from En Vogue, and Bennett returned to complete the quartet.
 As a result, En Vogue was let go from the Firm and an album full of new original material did not materialize.
 En Vogue continued to perform with Ellis, Herron, Jones, and Bennett on selected spot dates in North America, Europe, and Japan.
 During this time, they teamed with Flemish singer Natalia Druyts on a remix version of her song "Glamorous" which featured lead vocals by Bennett.
-Released as the second single from Druyts's third studio-album Everything and More (2007), it reached number two on the Ultratop 50 of the Flemish region of Belgium and launched the six-part Natalia Meets En Vogue feat.
+Released as the second single from Druyts's third studio-album Everything and More (2007), it reached No. 2 on the Ultratop 50 of the Flemish region of Belgium and launched the six-part Natalia Meets En Vogue feat.
 Shaggy concert series at the Antwerps Sportpaleis in January 2008.